aptible/www.aptible.com/content/posts/deploy_private_images.md

 Next, use the Aptible CLI's `aptible config:set` command to set a few environment variables:

   * `APTIBLE_DOCKER_IMAGE` - The name of the image to pull, in the format `repo/image_name:tag`.
 Repo and image_name are required.
 Tag is optional and will default to `latest`.
+  * `APTIBLE_PRIVATE_REGISTRY_HOST` - The private registry host to pull from.
+Required when pulling from a private registry.
+Defaults to `docker.io`
   * `APTIBLE_PRIVATE_REGISTRY_USERNAME` - The username to use when pulling the image.
 Required when pulling from a private registry.
   * `APTIBLE_PRIVATE_REGISTRY_PASSWORD` - The password of the registry to pull from.
 Required when pulling from a private registry.
   * `APTIBLE_PRIVATE_REGISTRY_EMAIL` - The e-mail to use when pulling.
 Optional.
 Defaults to `.`